Kiss Me Once: Singles

 The first commercial release was "Into The Blue", which was released on 27 January 2014 by Parlophone.
 The album's bonus track "Sparks" was included on the physical formats.
 The song received positive reviews from critics who praised the track's production standards and songwriting but were split on whether it was the best choice for a single release.
 The single peaked at 46 in Australia and 14 in the United Kingdom.
 It performed moderately elsewhere, peaking in the top ten in countries such as Japan, Ireland, Hungary, and Scotland, while topping the Hot Dance Club Songs chart in the United States.
 Dawn Shadforth directed the "Into the Blue" music video, which starred French actor Clément Sibony as Minogue's love interest.

 "I Was Gonna Cancel" was selected as the album's second and final single, which was released on 12 May 2014.
 It received positive feedback for its unique sound upon release, but critics felt it lacked Minogue's personality and criticised the songwriting.
 Commercially, it charted only in Belgium, Scotland, the United Kingdom, and the Hot Dance Club Songs chart in the United States.
-The video, which shows Minogue standing in the middle of a crowded street, sparked controversy after several dancers claimed they were not paid for the 11-hour shoot; Minogue and Basil later denied these claims.
+The video, which shows Minogue standing in the middle of a crowded street, sparked controversy after several dancers claimed they were not paid for the 11-hour shoot; Minogue and video director Dimitri Basil later denied these claims.

 "Sexercize" was the album's only promotional track, released alongside the album.
 Music critics were divided on the track; some praised Minogue's attempt at another sound, while others were ambivalent about the track's production, sound, and songwriting.
 Some critics even considered it to be among Minogue's worst work.
-The single's music video, which featured Minogue in a gymnasium performing the song, also received mixed commentary for its sexual nature.
+The single's music video, which features Minogue in a gymnasium performing the song, also received mixed commentary for its sexual nature.

 Three of the album's songs, "Sexy Love", "Million Miles", and "Beautiful", were served as radio singles in various regions.
 "Sexy Love" was released as a promotional track in Australia in June 2014, "Million Miles" was served to Italian radio formats, and "Beautiful" was released via airplay on 15 February 2014 in the UK, and later received a separate digital release on 14 March that same year.